|

 Recipe For Chocolate Fudge

 Homemade fudge is, I think, the most quintessential holiday treat.
-Sadly though, almost every recipe for chocolate fudge that you see today is the melt a bag of this, add a can of that variety.
+Sadly, though, almost every recipe for chocolate fudge that you see today is the melt-a-bag-of-this-and-add-a-can-of-that variety.

 Image shows several pieces of fudge on a table with text that reads "Homemade Chocolate Fudge from Scratch"

-Beyond that, I’ll just reiterate what I already said in the Pumpkin Spice Fudge recipe (which is totally amazing by the way): I like the feeling of accomplishment after making something completely from scratch.
+Beyond that, I’ll reiterate what I already mentioned in the Pumpkin Spice Fudge recipe (which, by the way, is absolutely amazing): I enjoy the feeling of accomplishment that comes with making something completely from scratch.
 It’s just so satisfying!

-It also just seems that making things from scratch is becoming more and more of a lost art, and I want to do my part to save the endangered species. 😉 Alright, fine.
-I do it as much for the taste as anything.
-You can’t deny that food from scratch is pretty amazing stuff!
+It also seems that making things from scratch is becoming a lost art, and I want to do my part to preserve it. 😉 Alright, fine.
+I do it as much for the taste as for anything else.
+You can’t deny that food made from scratch is truly amazing!

 Recipe For Chocolate Fudge